b2b SaaS pricing models

 It may grow rather complicated, however, to bill and invoice customers without robust subscription billing automation.
 Billing accuracy and transparency are key so make sure that your B2B clients understand how your company pricing works including overage charges.

-MRR and ARR can likewise be challenging to anticipate with usage-based models.
-It is ideally suited to B2B SaaS enterprises that provide scalable services.
+Despite these challenges, this pricing model offers the benefits of usage-based revenue, such as improved customer retention.
+Usage-based pricing is ideally suited to B2B SaaS enterprises that provide scalable services.
 For example, Zoho Campaigns charges depend on the number of contacts registered on their email marketing platform.

 5. Freemium